lun-lun-lun-lun/demolish/proposal.md

 ## Needs To Have
 - Octrees for spatial partitioning in the Broad Phase
 - Part OBBs approximated into bounding spheres/cylinders when inside of the Octree for cheaper broad phase checks
-- Performant collision detection method in the Narrow Phase
+- BoxInBox, BoxInSphere, and SphereInSphere collision detection method in the Narrow Phase
 - Octrees for part subdivision after Narrow Phase
 - Certain physics attributes disabled on 'irrelevant' parts to aid performance